gbetorre/rischi/README.md

 (1.1.9 = XIX deploy; 1.2.0 = XX deploy; 1.9.9 = IC deploy; 2.0.0 = C deploy)</p>
 <cite>(The realease date is in Italian format: sorry, should writing a script to convert all the dates, still I can do without...)</cite>

+- [1.9.6] (23/09/2024) First draft implementation software component for the management of monitoring indicators
 - [1.9.5] (16/09/2024) Presentation improvements (labels); highlighted filtered text via DataTables library
 - [1.9.4] (12/09/2024) Presentation improvements (icons, labels); highlighted filtered text via DataTables library
 - [1.9.3] (04/09/2024) Implemented PxI tabular report regarding mitigated process risks based on the measures estimated to be applied to the risks themselves